January 2022 Options Now Available For US Bancorp (USB)

-Investors in US Bancorp (Symbol: USB) saw new options begin trading today, for the January 2022 expiration.
+Investors in US Bancorp (Symbol: USB) saw new options become available today, for the January 2022 expiration.
 At Stock Options Channel, our YieldBoost formula has looked up and down the USB options chain for the new January 2022 contracts and identified one put and one call contract of particular interest.

-The put contract at the $56.00 strike price has a current bid of $2.05.
-If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $56.00, but will also collect the premium, putting the cost basis of the shares at $53.95 (before broker commissions).
-To an investor already interested in purchasing shares of USB, that could represent an attractive alternative to paying $56.53/share today.
+The put contract at the $56.00 strike price has a current bid of $1.80.
+If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $56.00, but will also collect the premium, putting the cost basis of the shares at $54.20 (before broker commissions).
+To an investor already interested in purchasing shares of USB, that could represent an attractive alternative to paying $57.13/share today.

 Below is a chart showing the trailing twelve month trading history for US Bancorp, and highlighting in green where the $56.00 strike is located relative to that history:

-Turning to the calls side of the option chain, the call contract at the $57.00 strike price has a current bid of $1.37.
-If an investor was to purchase shares of USB stock at the current price level of $56.53/share, and then sell-to-open that call contract as a "covered call," they are committing to sell the stock at $57.00.
-Considering the call seller will also collect the premium, that would drive a total return (excluding dividends, if any) of 3.25% if the stock gets called away at the January 2022 expiration (before broker commissions).
+Turning to the calls side of the option chain, the call contract at the $58.00 strike price has a current bid of $1.09.
+If an investor was to purchase shares of USB stock at the current price level of $57.13/share, and then sell-to-open that call contract as a "covered call," they are committing to sell the stock at $58.00.
+Considering the call seller will also collect the premium, that would drive a total return (excluding dividends, if any) of 3.43% if the stock gets called away at the January 2022 expiration (before broker commissions).
 Of course, a lot of upside could potentially be left on the table if USB shares really soar, which is why looking at the trailing twelve month trading history for US Bancorp, as well as studying the business fundamentals becomes important.
-Below is a chart showing USB's trailing twelve month trading history, with the $57.00 strike highlighted in red:
+Below is a chart showing USB's trailing twelve month trading history, with the $58.00 strike highlighted in red:

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.